bguiz/angular-ember-compare/content/mvc/controllers.md

 Their responsibilities include manipulating models, as well as responding to user interactions on the view.

-Now when performed separately, these are not particularly interesting.
+Now, when these tasks performed separately, these are not particularly interesting.
 However, their real utility becomes apparent when they interact with both models and views simultaneously.
 For example, the user might click a button rendered by a view,